 Unexpectedly, though, he shifted his gaze toward me.
 I thought that probably it was the very first time we made eye contact.
 His eyes were bright blue and intense, a surprising look strong like a magnet.
 After a while—ten seconds?
 A minute?—he moved his gaze away and walked toward Helen, observing quietly the scene.
 I kept holding my wife’s hand and breathed along with her rhythm and eventually, at 10:36 AM of the Second of June, Sarah was born.
 At first I was petrified, horrified by her stillness.
 She looked like dead.
 A nurse immediately lift her by her feet and patted her back, then that little baby covered in mucus started to cry.
 I couldn’t stop staring at her, she was so beautiful.
 Only later I found out that I was crying as much as my newborn daughter.

 In the next twenty or thirty minutes, my personal heroine passed through the last phases of labor while Sarah was being cleaned, and I could hold her in my arms for the first time.
 She was so tiny!
 She had the hair as black as mine, but I swear I she already looked like her mother.
 When finally the three of us were able to sit together, we noticed a little agitation in the room.
 The nurses were discussing as the doctor was apparently scolding them.
 I stood up and approached them, a bit worried.
-I asked if something went wrong and they seemed both embarrassed and puzzled.
+I asked if something was wrong, and they seemed puzzled, maybe a little embarrassed.

-“We—We cannot find the placenta and the umbilical cord anymore”, the doctor replied awkwardly.
+“No sir, we — we cannot find the placenta and the umbilical cord anymore”, the doctor replied awkwardly.
 I was surprised, it was the most unlikely answer I could expect.
 He continued: “It was delivered twenty minutes after the baby, as usual, but… the nurses and I can’t remember where it has been placed.
 We are deeply sorry.
-Did you need to keep it?”
+Did you wish to keep it?”

 I don’t remember clearly the facts in uneasy situations, I tend to agitate too much.
 And yes, talking about that viscous and bloody afterbirth was quite uneasy for me.
 I remember to have looked briefly at it, but I immediately moved the gaze away and forgot about its existence.